 I didn’t check them all, but virtually every breakfast sausage recipe ever uses sage (or rubbed sage).
 The ingredients in the pork breakfast sausage we get in our Butcher Box (the only pork I’ll eat) are ground pork, sage, and salt.
 Pretty sure it’s the universal breakfast meat seasoning.

-To store in the fridge, I just put all the patties in an airtight container and eat them within 4 days.
+To store in the fridge, put all the patties in an airtight container and enjoy them within 4 days.
 Since there are about 4 servings of meat, that’s perfect for breakfast meal prep!

-To store in the freezer, make sure the patties are completely cooled before you put them into a freezer container.
-Use them within 3 months of freezing!
+To freeze, make sure the patties are completely cooled before you put them into a freezer-safe container, silicone bag, or vacuum sealed bag.
+Use them up within 3 months of freezing!

-- From the freezer: Put 3-4 on a plate, cover with a paper towel, and microwave (on high) for 90 seconds.
+From the freezer: Put 3-4 on a plate, cover with a paper towel, and microwave (on high) for 90 seconds or until completely heated through.

 These are by far the Best Ground Turkey Breakfast Sausage Patties I’ve ever made!
 Easy to prepare ahead and reheat during busy weekday mornings.
 These patties stay super juicy thanks to a tiny bit of applesauce!